sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     ```

 ??? info "Using the same Python script in and out of Snakemake"
-    In many cases, it would be nice to have a script that can be called by Snakemake but also work with standard Python, so that the code can be reused in other projects.
-There are several ways to do that:
+    To avoid code redundancy, it would be ideal to have a script that can be called by Snakemake but also work with standard Python (and be used outside Snakemake).
+The two main ways to do this are:

-    * Implement most of the functionalities in a module/package and use this module in a simple script called by Snakemake
+    * Implement the script as a module/package and use this module in Snakemake, for example with a command-line interface in `shell`
-    * Test for the existence of a `snakemake` object inside the script and handle parameter values differently if the object does not exist (for example, rely on command-line arguments)
+    * Test whether the `snakemake` object exists in the script:
+        * If so, the script can process the Snakemake values
-        * When the script is launched by Snakemake, you have access to an object called `snakemake` that provides access to the same objects that are available in the `run` and `shell` directives (`input`, `output`, `params`, `wildcards`, `log`, `threads`, `resources`, config).
-For instance, you can use `snakemake.input[0]` to access the first input file of a rule, or `snakemake.input.input_name` to access a named input.
+            * When the script is launched by Snakemake, there is an object called `snakemake` that provides access to the same objects that are available in the `run` and `shell` directives (`input`, `output`, `params`, `wildcards`, `log`, `threads`, `resources`, config).
+For instance, you can use `snakemake.input[0]` to access the first input file of a rule, or `snakemake.input.input_name` to access a named input
+        * If not, the script can use other parameters, for example those coming from command-line parsing

 ##### Providing a rule-specific conda environment